textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Select update from disk option](https://docs.textpattern.com/img/select-update-from-disk-option.png)

 This second option is asking if you want to make your theme in the themes table (database version) the same as the one in the <i>themes</i> directory (disk version) by deleting files that might be different (in terms of existing) in the database version.
-This is generally a good idea, to keep versions consistent, and the checkbox is ticked by default.
+This is generally a good idea, which is why the box is ticked by default, to keep versions consistent.
 But you might have your reasons for wanting variability, like wanting to customize the sourced theme.
 Hard to say.

 Either way, click the ‘Go’ button and confirm when asked if you are sure.